On Locally Rationalizable Social Choice Functions: Local Rationalizability and Local Revealed Preference

 \begin{definition}[Local rationalizability] A choice function $C$ is \emph{locally rationalizable} if there is a family of relations $(R^A)_{A\in\mathcal{U}}$ such that for all feasible sets $A$, \begin{enumerate}[label=\textit{(\roman*)}] \item $R^A\subseteq A\times A$ is acyclic and complete, \item $C(A)= \max_{R^A}{A}$, and \item $R^B \subseteq R^A$ for all feasible sets $B\subseteq A$. \end{enumerate} In this case, we say that $C$ is \emph{locally rationalized by} $(R^A)_A$. \end{definition}

 Conditions \ref{it:acyclicComplete} and \ref{it:maximalChoice} are analogous to the case of standard rationalizability.
 Condition \ref{it:inclusion} implies that a strict preference between two alternatives in some feasible set is preserved when removing other alternatives.
 Since all relations $R^A$ are complete and hence $x \RA y$ if and only if not $y \PA x$, Condition \ref{it:inclusion} can be reformulated as \begin{itemize} \item [\textit{(iii')}] $P^A\cap {(B\times B)}\subseteq P^B$ for all feasible sets $B\subseteq A$. \end{itemize} The crucial difference to classic rationalizability is that a strict preference between two alternatives can be revoked by introducing new alternatives.
-We believe that this assumption is quite natural, and it is satisfied by prominent (social) choice functions such as common variants of the top cycle and the uncovered set.
 Without Condition \ref{it:inclusion}, all choice functions would satisfy local rationalizability.
 Standard rationalizability via a global relation $R$ implies local rationalizability by letting $R^A = R|_A$ for each feasible set~$A$.\footnote{Remarkably, if we replace the subset in Condition \ref{it:inclusion} with a superset, then we obtain a dual definition that characterizes $\alpha$ for countable $U$.
-However, the results for our definition of local rationalizability can be structured much more elegantly than the corresponding theory for $\alpha$.
+However, the results for local rationalizability can be structured much more elegantly than the corresponding theory for $\alpha$.
 For example, there is not always a unique inclusion minimal family of rationalizing relations, and quasi-transitivity does not add anything to acyclicity in this context.}

 At first glance, it seems difficult to verify whether a choice function is locally rationalizable because there is a very large number of families of potentially rationalizing relations.
 It turns out that a rather natural candidate for such a family is obtained by extending the concept of revealed preference to families of relations that depend on the feasible set. \begin{definition}[Local Revealed Preference Relations] Let $C$ be a choice function and $A$ a feasible set with $x,y\in A$.
 We write $x \mathrel{R_C^A} y$ if and only if there is some feasible set $B\subseteq A$ with $x\in C(B)$ and $y\in B$.
 We call $R_C^A$ the \emph{local revealed preference relation} on $A$ and $(R_C^A)_{A\in \mathcal U}$ the \emph{family of local revealed preference relations}. \end{definition}